MatthewBerry135821/Raycaster/README.md

   -A simple method to convert sprites to the appropriate bpp and format -Changing the render mode between textured and colored walls as well as a full and third resolution for both

-Capability limitations (most of these can be added for a speed cost if there is interest):
-  -No direct support for half walls or animations (these could likely be faked by casting the scene multiple times with different maps and view positions/settings)
-  -No support for arbitrary wall shapes/sizes/angles -No support for advanced graphic effects like transparency or reflections -Does not include support for object/enemy sprite or manipulation (if added these would likely be their own library)

 Usage limitations:
   -Requires [CE Libraries](https://github.com/CE-Programming/libraries)
   -Library source code must be included requiring projects to be made with C support